 But what if we turn off the Webasto heater?
-Does our insulation solution will maintain the ambient temperature for a while?
-The answer is YES, if the insulated window covers are installed (if the window covers are removed, the temperature drop much faster AND it gets uncomfortable near the windows).
-In fact, we took the habit of turning the heater off when going to bed to turn it back on when we wake up (or use the MultiControl timer to automatically turn it on 30 minutes before we wake up).
+Does our insulation solution maintain the ambient temperature for a while?
+The answer is YES, if the insulated window covers are installed (if the window covers are removed, the temperature drops much faster, AND it gets uncomfortable near the windows).
+In fact, we took the habit of turning the heater off when going to bed and back on when we wake up (or use the MultiControl timer to automatically turn it on 30 minutes before we wake up).
 The temperature drop during the night, of course, will vary a lot with the outside temperature:

 We can conclude that insulating a van is not only about Thinsulate, or spray foam; it’s about the combination of different items.
 In our case: Thinsulate, Ez-Cool, Wood Paneling and Insulated Window Covers.

 About thermal bridge: